 - kidney failure, which develops when the kidneys aren’t working correctly

-- septic shock, which is a serious infection that leads to organ failure and very low blood pressure
+- septic shock, which is when a serious infection leads to organ failure and very low blood pressure

 These complications can progress rapidly, especially in people who already have weakened immune systems.